Hazaribagh: Climate

-Konar River, a tributary of Damodar River, flows past the town.
-Hazaribagh has been a thick forest earlier and is still surrounded by forests.
+The Konar River, a tributary of the Damodar River, flows past the town.
+Historically the Hazaribagh area was a thick forest, and today is still surrounded by forests.

 Economy

 Industry

-Hazaribagh has the second highest coal reserve in Jharkhand (Dhanbad region has the first), and it is still largely intact.
+Hazaribagh has the second-highest coal reserve in Jharkhand behind Dhanbad.
+The reserve is still largely intact.
 Recently there has been a spurt in the coal mining activities in the region by Central Coalfields Ltd., a subsidiary of Coal India Limited.
-Work is currently going on for the development of NTPC's 3000 MW.
-Reliance Power's 3600 MW Super Thermal Power Projects was also proposed but was later pulled out due to the failure of the negotiations between government and company on land distributions.
+Work is currently going on for the development of NTPC's 3000 megawatt (MW) power plant.
+Reliance Power's 3600 MW Super Thermal Power Projects was also proposed, but was later pulled out due to the failure of the negotiations between government and company on land distributions.
 Demotand and Chaano are industrial areas.

 Education

-The Dublin Mission has educational institutions and a women's hospital.
-Activities of the mission were started at Hazaribagh in 1899, under the aegis of Trinity College, Dublin, Ireland.
-St. Columba's College was one of the oldest in Bihar.
-Hazaribagh now has Vinoba Bhave University within the city limits, named after Saint Vinoba Bhave.
-It is the second largest university of Jharkhand.
-It also hosts private university AISECT University, Jharkhand.
-St. Columba's College, Medical College of Dhanbad and many engineering and local colleges are affiliated to this university.
-Jajnery Institute of Technology, Hazaribagh is a college for Polytechnic, management and IT.
+Hazaribagh has the Vinoba Bhave University within the city limits, named after Saint Vinoba Bhave.
+It is the second-largest university of Jharkhand.
+It also hosts the private AISECT University.
+St. Columba's College, Annada College, Medical College of Dhanbad and many engineering and local colleges are affiliated to this university.

-After independence, Roman Catholics established a girls' school, Mount Carmel school Hazaribagh, in 1949.
-Parallel to this Reverend Father John Moore, an Australian Jesuit missionary, set up St. Xavier's School in 1952.
-Vivekananda central school hazaribagh cbse affiliated established in 1992.
-D.A.V Public School Hazaribagh, started in 1992 and run by D.A.V College Managing Committee (New Delhi).
-National Public School, Hazaribagh, started in 1977, is now affiliated to CBSE, it is managed by L.K.C.
+After independence, Roman Catholics established a girls' school, Mount Carmel School Hazaribagh, in 1949.
+Parallel to this, Reverend Father John Moore, an Australian Jesuit missionary, set up St. Xavier's School in 1952.
+The National Public School, Hazaribagh, which started in 1977, is now affiliated to CBSE, and it is managed by the L.K.C.
 Memorial Education Society.
-Montfort School, Hazaribagh is situated on Kanhari Hill Road.
-Mount Litera Zee School and Kidzee, Hazaribagh is located at Katgarah Village, opposite the firing range, Meru, Hazaribagh and its city office are situated near the Mission Hospital.
-It is a network of Zee learn.

-Hazaribagh has the police training center for the whole of Jharkhand.
+Hazaribagh has the police training centre for the whole of Jharkhand.
 The Border Security Force (BSF) also has a large presence.
-East India's largest training center is here in the forest with hilly terrain.
+East India's largest training centre is here in the forest with hilly terrain.
 The Central Reserved Police Force is also present in the town near the lake.